stephwild/voc_test/README.md

 # voc_test

-Ask random question from a structured file
+Ask random question from a structured file (written in Python)